-- If we receive an application for an adopted child under the age of 18 to join the Scheme within three months of the date of legal adoption, with proof of legal adoption, we will add the child to the adoptive parents' membership, free of underwriting. - If we receive an application for an adopted child under the age of 18 to join the Scheme after three months from the date of legal adoption, with proof of legal adoption, we will add the child to the adoptive parents' membership and apply full underwriting. - If the adoption for a child under the age of 18 is still in progress, the main member and social worker must complete the Scheme affidavits, or send us a letter from the social worker or courts confirming that the adoption is still in progress.
-In this case, the child will be free of underwriting as long as the member submits the application to the Scheme within three months of the child being placed in the adoptive parents' care.
-We would need a letter from the social worker or courts confirming the date that the child was placed in the adoptive parents care.
-The member must add the child to the membership from the first of the month that they were placed in the care of the adoptive parents and the Scheme will not bill for the first month's contribution. - If we receive the request to add the adopted child after three months from the adoption or from the child being placed in the care of the adoptive parents, we will apply full underwriting and we will need proof of legal adoption. - If we receive an application for an adopted child over the age of 18 to join the Scheme, we will add the child to the adoptive parents' membership with full underwriting if we receive proof of legal adoption while the child was under the age of 18.
+- If we receive an application for an adopted child under the age of 18 to join the Scheme within three months of the date of legal adoption, we will add the child to the adoptive parents' membership without underwriting.
+You must send us proof of legal adoption. - If we receive an application for an adopted child under the age of 18 to join the Scheme after three months from the date of legal adoption, we will add the child to the adoptive parents' membership and apply full underwriting.
+You must send us proof of legal adoption. - If the adoption for a child under the age of 18 is still in progress, the main member and social worker must complete the Scheme affidavits.
+They must also send us a letter from the social worker or courts confirming that the adoption is still in progress.
+We will not apply underwriting if the member submits the application to the Scheme within three months of the child being placed in the adoptive parents' care.
+We will need a letter from the social worker or courts confirming the date that the child was placed in the adoptive parents' care.
+The member must add the child to the membership from the first of the month that they were placed in the care of the adoptive parents.
+The Scheme will not bill for the first month's contribution.
+If we receive the request to add the adopted child after three months from the adoption or from the child being placed in the care of the adoptive parents, we will apply full underwriting.
+We will need proof of legal adoption. - If we receive an application for an adopted child over the age of 18 to join the Scheme, we will add the child to the adoptive parents' membership with full underwriting.
+You must send us proof of legal adoption while the child was under the age of 18.